Learn Google Sheets QUERY Function with Practical Examples

-The Google Sheets QUERY function empowers you to efficiently manipulate your data for various purposes with ease.
-It aids in extracting essential information from complex datasets and facilitating the creation of reports, charts, and more.
+The Google Sheets QUERY function allows you to efficiently manipulate data for a wide range of use cases.
+It helps extract meaningful information from large or complex datasets and makes it easier to build reports, summaries, charts, and more.

 Let’s begin with the syntax of the QUERY function in Google Sheets.